11 Sea and Self Drive Day Trips from Townville

 Distance from Townsville: Nelly Bay Ferry Terminal on Magnetic Island is 13 km by sea from Breakwater Terminal in Townsville.
 The SeaLink ferry takes approximately 30 minutes.

 Day Trip 2: Whale Watching Tour

-If your Townsville holiday happens to coincide with whale season, between mid-July to late August, why not take a whale watching tour?
+If your Townsville holiday coincides with whale season, between mid-July and late August, why not take a whale watching tour?
 In the peak season, SeaLink has a 99% success rate of spotting these gentle giants.
 The three-hour boat tour includes morning or afternoon tea, depending on the time of day.

 Day Trip 3: Great Barrier Reef and MOUA trip

 The Great Barrier Reef is the world’s most extensive living coral system stretching 2,300 kilometres along the coastline as far south as Bundaberg.
 While in Townsville, there are multiple ways to enjoy the Great Barrier Reef, such as a scenic helicopter, snorkelling off Magnetic Island or scuba diving at the Museum of Underwater Art (MOUA).

 MOUA is Australia’s only underwater museum.
 It was created by the world’s leading underwater sculptor, Jason deCaires Taylor, to help support reef restoration.
 There are a number of day trips to MOUA’s largest installation, The Coral Greenhouse.
 This includes snorkelling or scuba diving up to 20 meters in the coral reef, then scuba diving at the world heritage-listed MOUA.